Sheppdude/Shepps-Redone-S3-cast/README.md

 A modified version of the Sonic 3 cast's sprites made by me, as a mod for Sonic 3 AIR.
 Visit the mod page for more details.
+In order to use, simply download and drop into your Sonic 3 AIR mods directory.